-Gundersen Health Plan is dedicated to providing safe, effective, and efficient services.
+Quartz is dedicated to providing safe, effective, and efficient services.
 One way we monitor the quality of our health plan services is through voluntary participation in a program that collects and reports health plan performance data.
-This program is called HEDIS (Healthcare Effectiveness Data and Information Set).
+This program is called HEDIS® (Healthcare Effectiveness Data and Information Set).
 In the United States, more than 90 percent of health insurance plans participate in HEDIS data collection.

-HEDIS includes more than 70 standardized measures.
-These measures address many areas of care—from how many patients receive beta blocker medicines after a heart attack to how many have discussed physical activity with their healthcare provider.
+HEDIS® includes more than 70 standardized measures.
+These measures address many areas of care—from how many patients receive high quality care for their hypertension or diabetes to how many have discussed physical activity with their healthcare provider.

 Gundersen Health Plan Commercial HMO

-Based on HEDIS 2014, Gundersen Health Plan’s Commercial HMO performs above the 90th percentile for many measures such as:
+Based on HEDIS® 2016, Gundersen Health Plan’s Commercial HMO performs above the 90th percentile for many measures such as:

 - Controlling high blood pressure.
 The percentage of members 18 to 85 years of age who had a diagnosis of hypertension (high blood pressure) and whose blood pressure was controlled (less than 140/90).